-The Latin Quarter was "centered along five blocks of Broadway from approximately Montgomery to Mason Streets" and is believed to have been popular among Catholic immigrants due to the proximity of St. Francis of Assisi Church (620 Vallejo Street), as well as its proximity to the waterfront demarcation point for Latin American ships.
-Services at St. Francis were held in English, Spanish, and French.
-In addition to people of Latin American descent, immigrants from Russia, France, Germany, Italy, and Spain took up residence in the Latin Quarter.
-It was the
+The Latin Quarter is believed to have been popular among Spanish-speaking immigrants of the Catholic faith due to the proximity of St. Francis of Assisi Church (620 Vallejo Street), where services were held in English, Spanish, and French, as well as the neighborhood's proximity to the waterfront demarcation point for Latin American ships.
+In addition to people of Latin American descent, immigrants from Russia, France, Germany, Italy, Portugal, and Spain took up residence in the Latin Quarter.
+The area also included a small African American enclave and bordered on Chinatown.
+The construction of Our Lady of Guadalupe Church beginning in 1875 further spurred the growth of the Latino population in the Latin Quarter, especially in the area near the intersection of Broadway and Powell Street.